JuanFolle2004/Provisio-Backend/project/README.md

 The application uses:
 - FastAPI for REST API
 - Socket.IO for real-time bidirectional communication
-- Firebase Admin SDK for authentication and Firestore database
+- Firebase Admin SDK for authentication
+- Neon/PostgreSQL (asyncpg) for persistent storage
 - Pydantic for data validation and serialization

 ### Adding New Endpoints